Rakeshkumar-7/image-enhancement-deep-learning/README.md

 - The data pre-processing methodology was borrowed from the LLCNN and LLNet papers
 - All of the model was written and trained on Google Colab

-This was done as a project to my University course "Video Analytics" in which we learn about images, videos, compression, enhancement, motion detection, etc
+This was done as a project to my University course "Video Analytics" in which we learn about images, videos, compression, enhancement, motion detection, textures, etc